Skip to main content

 3. Members also recognized there was strength in numbers in dealing with federal government.
 A national legislative fiscal officer association would have more impact in getting information from federal sources.

 Leo Memmott, fiscal officer from Utah, spoke for the creation of an organization which would give fiscal officers a role in NCSL but preserve the regional organizations.
 Several other fiscal officers concurred with this statement.
-Mr. Memmott also stated that by affiliating with NCSL, fiscal officers would have a voice strengthening programs on tax and budget issues at the Annual Meeting and in designing training programs for fiscal staff.
+He also stated that by affiliating with NCSL, fiscal officers would have a voice in strengthening programs on tax and budget issues at the Annual Meeting and in designing training programs for fiscal staff.

 Those in favor of affiliating with NCSL were able to persuade the other members that the resources and status of NCSL would be a benefit to NALFO.
-A year later in 1977 when the NALFO by laws were drafted, NCSL was named as the secretariat to NALFO.
+A year later in 1977 when the NALFO bylaws were drafted, NCSL was named as the secretariat to NALFO.
 NCSL has continued to provide secretarial and staff support to NALFO since that time.

 Another issue was the relationships of the regional organizations to the national organization and the missions of each.
 Albert Roberts of New York made the argument that if NALFO was created, it should remain a loose confederation and not a highly structured group.
 He also made the point that it should not speak as a group on policy issues.

-Several other participants at the meeting such as Joe Kyle, who by this time had moved from the Colorado Joint Budget Committee to the Florida House and Maralyn Budke of New Mexico agreed that there was a need for a national organization, but concerned with previous speakers that NALFO should be structured to keep the regional organizations as strong and integral parts of the organization and that the new organization should not function as a policy group.
+Several other participants at the meeting such as Joe Kyle, who by this time had moved from the Colorado Joint Budget Committee to the Florida House, and Maralyn Budke of New Mexico agreed there was a need for a national organization, but concerned with previous speakers that NALFO should be structured to keep the regional organizations as strong and integral parts of the organization and that the new organization should not function as a policy group.

-Following this discussion there was general consensus that NALFO should not be a policy group and that the regional organizations should be preserved and remain an integral part of the national organization.
+Following this discussion there was consensus that NALFO should not be a policy group and that the regional organizations should be preserved and remain an integral part of the national organization.

-1. The association would not be a policy group;
+1. The association would not be a policy group.

-2. It would operate with NCSL;
+2. It would operate within NCSL.

 3. There would no dues paid.